Dentist-grade soft silicone denture reline material

 Step 6: Assess Fit

 b.
 Examine where the silicone ended on the wall.
-If the silicone did not reach the top of your wall, your voids are not yet completely filled.
-Proceed to the Snug-Up Application on page 9.
+If the silicone did not reach the top of your wall to create “flashing” (excess overlap) that extends up and over the ridge, your voids are not yet completely filled.
+Proceed to the Snug-Up Application on page 11.
 (Ideally, you want even flashing of the silicone on the ridge of your denture.
 Flashing indicates that voids are filled and provides a nice seal.
 Even though flashing is desirable, it is not always necessary for a great fit.)

 PRO TIP: DenSureFit silicone is BUILD-ABLE!
 It will adhere to itself WITHOUT primer.
 As your denture loosens over time, you may apply more silicone to your previous layer using the Snug-Up application.
 You DO NOT need to remove and reapply your previous layer as long as it’s in good condition and not lifting.

 Make sure your previous layer of silicone is perfectly clean and dry before adding a new layer, or it will not adhere properly.

 “I can eat things now that I couldn’t before, without worry or concern.
 They fit with a seal and suction that gives great confidence.
 Thank you!”